Graeme Hunt: Interests

 Hunt was deputy chairman of One Tree Hill College Board of Trustees, Auckland (his old school), and was formerly deputy chairman of Kelston Girls' College Board of Trustees, Auckland.

 He also served on the (New Zealand) Young Enterprise Trust Supporters' Council and undertook the research into, and helped select, laureates for the Fairfax Media New Zealand Business Hall of Fame.

 He was a keen genealogist and published two books on his family history.

+Political involvement

+In 1986 he sought the National Party nomination for the seat of Pakuranga ahead of the 1987 election.

 Hunt was a critic of New Zealand's mixed-member proportional (MMP) voting system and campaigned for its abolition.

-Politics

 On 19 April 2010 Hunt announced he would be standing on the North Now ticket for the new Auckland Council.
 He died at his residence in Auckland before the elections were completed.

 Personal details

 Hunt was married to Saluma (née Ioane), a human resources manager, originally from Niue.
 He fathered two children, a son and daughter, from a previous marriage.